As new devices and methods for accessing corporate systems and data pop up, IT will have to find new ways to approach

 Unless your company standardizes on a single mobile platform, you'll likely see a mix of Apple iOS, Google Android, BlackBerry, and Microsoft Windows Phone devices in your organization.
 Each platform offers different app delivery options for both commercial and customized apps.
 BlackBerry and older mobile operating systems, such as Windows Mobile 6 and Nokia Symbian, have secure app delivery methods that are more traditional.
 Windows Mobile had traditional installation files and BlackBerry manages apps through BlackBerry Enterprise Server.

 The focus of the new generation of devices and operating systems is on app stores that give users simple, one-stop shopping for mobile applications.
-This turns the traditional management model on its
+This turns the traditional management model on its head because you are not the only one in control of the apps installed on users' devices.
+When delivering custom apps to personal devices, security relies on your public key infrastructure, your authentication system and forced settings via configuration policies.

 Secure application delivery for iOS apps involves enrolling devices and distributing configuration profiles, which admins can use to apply policies (through Microsoft Exchange ActiveSync) and ensure security.
 Before you deliver apps, you must have an Apple Push Notification certificate, which Apple provides.
 It often takes several weeks to receive the certificate from Apple, so plan early.